PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 DNSSEC related settings.

-This database is then replicated to all PowerDNS instances, which all serve identical records, keys and signatures.
+This database is then replicated to all PowerDNS instances, which all serve identical records, keys, and signatures.

 In this mode of operation, care should be taken that the database replication occurs over a secure network, or over an encrypted